bUnit-dev/bUnit/docs/site/docs/getting-started/fixture-details.md

 **Setup and Test Methods:**

-Let us start by looking at the parameters that take a method as input first.
+Let us start by looking at the parameters that take a method as input first [AP: do you mean that we'll first look at ... or that we'l look at ].
 The methods are called in the order they are listed in below, and should be used for the described purpose:

 1. **<xref:Bunit.RazorTesting.FixtureBase`1.Setup>** and **<xref:Bunit.RazorTesting.FixtureBase`1.SetupAsync>:**
 The `Setup` and `SetupAsync` methods are called first, and you can provide both if needed.
 If both are provided, `Setup` is called first.